vikingJason/5eVaultMain/content/4. World/NPCs/Brother Varras.md

 ## **Personality**

 > [!recite|title-Center] **World View**
-> Brother Vallas sees himself as an agent of balance—twisting people’s faith and dreams to siphon their strength for Kalistyr.
+> Brother Varras sees himself as an agent of balance—twisting people’s faith and dreams to siphon their strength for Kalistyr.
 He believes that suffering is a divine purification process, and his role is to deliver it subtly through whispered terror.
 >
 > > [!warning]
-> > **Social DC Impact:** Convincing Vallas to reveal his true motives is difficult (DC 18 Persuasion or Insight), as he is adept at weaving lies into comforting half-truths about Sehanine’s mysterious ways.
+> > **Social DC Impact:** Convincing Varras to reveal his true motives is difficult (DC 18 Persuasion or Insight), as he is adept at weaving lies into comforting half-truths about Sehanine’s mysterious ways.
 His veneer cracks if the party references his amulet’s runes or confront him with proof of Kalistyr’s influence (DC 14 Intimidation).

 <br>

 > [!warning] **Potential Quest hook**
-> Villagers suffering from nightmares or sleepwalking are drawn to Brother Vallas’s chapel for help.
-In truth, Vallas manipulates their dreams, harvesting fear to empower Kalistyr.
+> Villagers suffering from nightmares or sleepwalking are drawn to Brother Varras’s chapel for help.
+In truth, Varras manipulates their dreams, harvesting fear to empower Kalistyr.
 The party must uncover his deception, either by investigating the nightmares or deciphering the corrupted runes on his holy symbols.

 ### **Dark Secrets**